 There is no "universal" bullet - that is, no single bullet for all shooting applications and all shooting conditions.
 The information below has been prepared to help you choose the right Sierra Bullet for you in any application, whether hunting or target shooting.
 Bullet selection is, of course, a personal preference, but there are some important technical considerations that must be addressed.
 We hope that the rifle bullet descriptions in this section will help you make the correct bullet selections for your applications as well as your shooting conditions.
 As always if you have any questions about the information below please contact us here or by calling 1-800-223-8799.

 The rifle bullets in Sierra's product line are arranged in six classifications, depending on the intended application, design features, and the range of cartridges that may use the bullet.
 One classification includes all of Sierra's match target bullets for target shooting, and five classifications are for hunting applications.

-These six classifications are:
+These seven classifications are: